ricosjp/siml/README.md

 ![](sphinx/fig/siml_logo.svg)

-# SiML: A Simulation ML library.
+# SiML: A Simulation ML library
 SiML is a machine learning library focusing on geometrical and simulation data.
 It facilitates machine learning processes, including preprocessing, learning, and prediction.